lrcfmd/veltiCRYS/README.md

 | gmax             | Gradient component tolerance                 |

-The method that executes the optimisation is
+The method that executes the optimization is

 ```python
   repeat(self, init_energy, atoms, potentials, outdir, outfile,